-Congress, when it enacted the Economic Growth and Regulatory Paperwork Reduction Act of 1996, 1 further amended RESPA to clarify certain definitions, including "controlled business arrangement," which was changed to "affiliated business arrangement."
+Congress, when it enacted the Economic Growth and Regulatory Paperwork Reduction Act of 1996,2 further amended RESPA to clarify certain definitions including "controlled business arrangement," which was changed to "affiliated business arrangement."
 The changes also reduced the disclosures under the mortgage servicing provisions of RESPA.

 In 2008, HUD issued a RESPA Reform Rule (73 Fed.
 Reg.
-68204, November 17, 2008) that included substantive and technical changes to the existing RESPA regulations and different implementation dates for various provisions.
-Substantive changes included a standard Good Faith Estimate (GFE) form and a revised HUD-1 Settlement Statement that were required as of January 1, 2010.
-Technical changes, including streamlined mortgage servicing disclosure language, elimination of outdated escrow account provisions, and a provision permitting an "average charge" to be listed on the GFE and HUD-1 Settlement Statement, took effect on January 16, 2009.
-In addition, HUD clarified that all disclosures required by RESPA are permitted to be provided electronically, in accordance with the Electronic Signatures in Global and National Commerce Act (E-Sign).2
+68204, Nov.
+17, 2008) that included substantive and technical changes to the existing RESPA regulations and different implementation dates for various provisions.
+Substantive changes included a standard Good Faith Estimate form and a revised HUD-1 Settlement Statement that were required as of January 1, 2010.
+Technical changes, including streamlined mortgage servicing disclosure language, elimination of outdated escrow account provisions, and a provision permitting an "average charge" to be listed on the Good Faith Estimate and HUD-1 Settlement Statement, took effect on January 16, 2009.
+In addition, HUD clarified that all disclosures required by RESPA are permitted to be provided electronically, in accordance with the Electronic Signatures in Global and National Commerce Act (E-Sign).3

-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, Pub.
-L. 111-203 (July 10, 2010) (Dodd-Frank Act) granted rule-making authority under RESPA to the Consumer Financial Protection Bureau (CFPB) and, with respect to entities under its jurisdiction, generally granted authority to the CFPB to supervise for and enforce compliance with RESPA and its implementing regulations.3 In December 2011, the CFPB restated HUD's implementing regulation at 12 CFR Part 1024 (76 Fed.
-Reg.
-78978) (December 20, 2011).
+The Dodd-Frank Act granted rule-making authority under RESPA to the Consumer Financial Protection Bureau (CFPB) and, with respect to entities under its jurisdiction, generally granted authority to the CFPB to supervise for and enforce compliance with RESPA and its